JayeshPatilG/ProjectTemp/README.md

-# ProjectTemp
-This is about my final year academic project named Financial Status Analysis using ML
+# This is about my academic project named Financial Status Analysis using ML